Sigiriya Sky Palace

 Sigiriya Sky Palace Stone Throne

 To the north, just above the large pond, is a throne carved out of the surrounding rock.
 The seat aligns with the central east-west axis of the complex and provides an uncluttered vista of the horizon.
 The post holes on the floor indicate that a four-posted canopy was erected to provide shade and protection for the king.
 A grooved channel carved behind the seat prevented water from draining into it.
-It is said that King Kasyapa spent his evenings seated or reclining on this throne, enjoying poetry recitals and productions of Sinhala theatre.
-In fact, some of the very first Sinhala plays were performed here during Kasyapa's reign, making this throne a historic and culturally significant place.
+It is said that King Kashyapa spent his evenings seated or reclining on this throne, enjoying poetry recitals and productions of Sinhala theatre.
+In fact, some of the very first Sinhala plays were performed here during Kashyapa's reign, making this throne a historic and culturally significant place.

 Sigiriya Sky Palace Service Quarters